-- There are two street and one skyway entrance to the Courthouse.
-Street access is available on either the 4th Street or Kellogg Blvd sides of the building.
+- There are two street and one skyway entrances to the Courthouse.
+Street access is available from both Kellogg Blvd and 4th Street sides of the building.
 The skyway entrance is located on the 4th Street side of the building.
 Access Skyway through City Hall Annex and follow signs.

 - Put all small items, including loose change, in your jacket/coat pockets, bag or briefcase.
 Loose metal items in your pockets slows the screening process.

 - Remove jackets/coats, belts, watches and heavy jewelry before approaching the screening checkpoint.
 Place in x-ray container.